 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft, which has tracks in product design, growth marketing, engineering, and sales.

 Noble Desktop is a tech bootcamp that offers courses for people to learn new skills in a variety of topics.
 At Pathrise, fellows in our program should already have some background in their field of interest so that they can participate fully in our workshops, which prepare students for the questions they will see in their technical interviews.

 Pathrise helps you land the best possible job.
 Our mentors have years of experience on both sides of the hiring table and fellows receive 1-on-1 support every step of the way.
 Pathrise focuses on technical and behavioral interviewing, as well as resume and LinkedIn optimization, portfolio building, reverse recruiting lessons, and negotiation guidance.

 Our program is flexible.
-There are only 4 hours of group sessions per week and fellows can schedule 1-on-1 sessions when they need support.
-All of our workshops and sessions at Pathrise are live, as well as recorded, so that fellows in our program can review them afterwards and continue learning.
+There are only 2-4 hours of sessions per week and fellows can schedule 1-on-1 sessions when they need support.
+All of our sessions at Pathrise are live, as well as recorded, so that fellows in our program can review them afterwards and continue learning.
 The curriculum is personalized to address each fellow’s specific needs.
-The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.
+Fellows in our program don’t pay anything until they land a job and start working.
+We never require upfront payments or deposits.